Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2026-04-16-Model-Training-Tops.md

 {:toc}

 ---
-# 訓練類神經網路的各種訣竅
+# Tips for a Neural network model training
-## The Major 3 Steps in a Neural Net Model Training
+## The Major 3 Steps in a Neural network Model Training

 - **Step 1:** What is the task?
 - **Step 2:** What is the best function for the task?